walkrrr/walkrrr/README.md

 🎓 **MBA | MS in Data Analytics | HR Analyst → Data Professional**
 📊 Focused on **Python, R, Tableau, Alteryx, Data Visualization, and Analytics**

 I’m an MBA-trained HR Analyst transitioning into Data Analytics, with a background that combines business, people analytics, and hands-on experience with data and programming.
-I’m currently pursuing an ** MS in Data Analytics at Kansas State University **.
+I’m currently pursuing an MS in Data Analytics at Kansas State University.

 I’m especially interested in **data visualization, data storytelling, data mining, and using analytics to translate complex information into clear, actionable insights.**